evinhua/model-context-protocol-server/README.md

 ## Model Integration

 The server is designed to work with any AI model that supports a compatible API.
 Configure the model endpoint in the `.env` file.

+### Supported Model Types

+The server supports different model types through the `MODEL_TYPE` environment variable:

+- `mistral` - For Mistral AI models
+- `openai` - For OpenAI models
+- `anthropic` - For Anthropic models
+- `generic` - For other model providers

+## SSL Certificate Verification

+For development purposes, SSL certificate verification is disabled by default.
+In production environments, you should:

+1. Either provide proper certificates
+2. Or remove the `rejectUnauthorized: false` option in `modelManager.js`

 ## Example Usage